Saguaro Correctional Center

 The Saguaro Correctional Center (SCC) is a private prison for male inmates, owned and operated by CoreCivic located in Eloy, Pinal County, Arizona.

-The prison contracts with the Hawaii Department of Public Safety as well as the Idaho Department of Corrections.
-As of 2016 the prison, located in the Sonoran Desert, houses the majority of the State of Hawaii's male prison population.
+The prison contracts with the Hawaii Department of Corrections and Rehabilitation as well as the Idaho Department of Corrections.
+As of 2016, the prison, located in the Sonoran Desert, houses the majority of the State of Hawaii's male prison population.

 Saguaro, which houses multiple security levels, is on Arizona State Highway 87, halfway between Phoenix and Tucson.
 Saguaro is adjacent to three other prisons also run by CCA: the Eloy Detention Center, the La Palma Correctional Facility, and the Red Rock Correctional Center.
-The nearest city with food and lodging is Casa Grande.
+The nearest cities with food and lodging are Coolidge and Casa Grande.